minanew12/endless-sky/README.md

 ## Building from source

 Development is done using [CMake](https://cmake.org) to compile the project.
-Most popular IDEs are supported through their respective CMake integration.
+Most popular IDEs are supported through their respective CMake integration

-For full installation instructions, consult the [Build Instructions](docs/readme-developer.md) readme.

 ## Contributing